ii887522/hydro/docs/functions/math_ext.md

 ```ts
 function getNextPrime(from: number): number
 ```
-It finds out the next prime number after the given `from`.
+Finds out the next prime number after the given `from`.

 `from`: The starting value to find the next prime number.

-It returns the next prime number immediately after `from`.
+Returns the next prime number immediately after `from`.

 ### **Example usage:**
 ```ts